 is a Senior Project Scientist with RPS.
-He holds a master's degree in biology, biosonar and marine mammal hearing from University of Southern Denmark.
-Here has over 11 years' experience as a marine biologist and over 9 years' experience with underwater noise modelling and marine noise impact assessments.
-Here has co-developed commercially available underwater noise modelling software, as well developed multiple source models for e.g. impact piling, seismic airgun arrays and sonars.

-is an Associate in Acoustics with RPS.
+He holds a master's degree in biology, biosonar and marine mammal hearing from University of Southern Denmark. has over 11 years' experience as a marine biologist and over 9 years' experience with underwater noise modelling and marine noise impact assessments. has co-developed commercially available underwater noise modelling software, as well developed multiple source models for e.g. impact piling, seismic airgun arrays and sonars. is an Associate in Acoustics with RPS.
 He holds a BA BAI in Mechanical Engineering from Trinity College Dublin (2004) and a PhD in Acoustics and Vibration from Trinity College Dublin (2008).
-He is a Chartered Engineer with Engineers Ireland. has 20 years' experience in environmental projects including planning applications and environmental impact assessments for a wide range of strategic infrastructure projects.

-is Technical Director in the Environmental Services Business Unit in RPS.
+He is a Chartered Engineer with Engineers Ireland. has 20 years' experience in environmental projects including planning applications and environmental impact assessments for a wide range of strategic infrastructure projects. s Technical Director in the Environmental Services Business Unit in RPS.
 He has over 24 years' experience.
-He holds an honours degree in Civil Engineering (B.E.) from NUI, Galway, a postgraduate diploma in Environmental Sustainability from NUI, Galway, and a Master's in Business Studies from the Irish Management Institute/ UCC.
-In the Irish Management Institute (PMI-PMP).
+He holds an honours degree in Civil Engineering (B.E.) from NUI, Galway, a postgraduate diploma in Environmental Sustainability from NUI, Galway, and a Master's in Business Studies from the Irish Management Institute/ UCC. is also a Chartered Engineer and Project Management Professional with the Project Management Institute (PMI-PMP).
 He has managed the delivery of numerous environmental projects including marine and terrestrial projects that have required environmental impact assessment, appropriate assessment, and Annex IV species reports.